mrkvon/kanthaus.online/user/pages/15.governance/10.constitution/default.en.md

 1. In order to become a Member, a person must—
 	1. have resided in the space as a Volunteer for at least 28 days in total, and
 	1. reaffirm they understand and accept the Constitution and Collective Agreements.
-1. A person becomes a Member based on a successful outcome from an Evaluation Procedure in which only Members can vote.
+1. A Member should be evaluated as soon as possible after 180 days during which they may request to
+  1. return to Guest,
+  1. return to Volunteer, or
+  1. continue as Member.
 1. A person ceases to be a Member—
 	1. if they have been continuously absent from the space for more than 3 months (automatically switching to Volunteer),
 	1. if the obligatory revaluation of membership (§5.5) is unsuccessful,